Maria Shriver: Return to NBC News

+Business

+In May 2022, Shriver was reported to be an early investor in Dave's Hot Chicken, an American fast food chain, alongside a number of celebrities including Drake and Samuel L. Jackson.

 Personal life

 In 1977, Tom Brokaw introduced Maria to Austrian bodybuilder and actor Arnold Schwarzenegger at a charity tennis tournament being held at her mother's home.
 She married Schwarzenegger on April 26, 1986, in Hyannis, Massachusetts, at St. Francis Xavier Roman Catholic Church.
 They have four children; two boys and two girls, including Katherine and Patrick.

 On May 9, 2011, Schwarzenegger and Shriver announced their separation after 25 years of marriage, and Shriver moved out of the couple's Brentwood mansion.
 In a message for her Twitter followers posted on May 13, 2011, Shriver said: "Thank you all for the kindness, support and compassion.
 I am humbled by the love.
 Thank you."

-On May 17, 2011, Schwarzenegger publicly admitted to fathering a child with a longtime member of their household staff 14 years earlier and before his election as Governor of California.
-He confessed to Shriver only after she confronted him with the information, having earlier confirmed what she had suspected about the child in a confrontation with her former employee.
+On May 17, 2011, Schwarzenegger publicly admitted to fathering Joseph Baena with longtime household staff member Mildred "Patty" Baena.
+Baena became pregnant in 1997, before his election as Governor of California.
+He confessed to Shriver only after she confronted him with the information, and after Shriver had confirmed her long-held suspicions in a conversation with Patty Baena.
 Shriver described Schwarzenegger's admission as "painful and heartbreaking".
 She declined to speak further on the issue, saying: "As a mother, my concern is for the children.
 I ask for compassion, respect and privacy as my children and I try to rebuild our lives and heal."
 Shriver filed for divorce on July 1, 2011, citing "irreconcilable differences".
-The divorce was finalized in December 2021.
+Due to various legal disputes, the divorce was not finalized until December 2021.

 In an interview with the Commonwealth Club of California in 2018, Shriver revealed that she had changed her registration from Democrat to independent, stating that there are good people and bad people in both parties.